Maxsafer/trash-tool/README.md

 ## Installation / Update
 To install/update the tool, run the following command:
 ```
-/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Maxsafer/trash-tool/refs/heads/freedtspec/installer.sh)"
+/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Maxsafer/trash-tool/refs/heads/mac/installer.sh)"
 ```
 * This installer creates a new folder called `trash_tool` (if it doesn’t already exist) and downloads `trash.sh` script.
-* It sets up symlinks `ts` and `trash`, so that you can easily run the tool.
+* It sets up symlinks `ts`, so that you can easily run the tool.
 * Note: Running the installer multiple times will update the script without affecting previously trashed items.
 However, moving or renaming the installation folder will break the tool.

 ## Overview